 - Letter of Request This should be on institutional letterhead and from the person responsible for your Fellowship Program.
-The letter may be brief just a few sentences long, as detailed information about your Proposal will appear in the following document. - Detailed Information about Fellowship Program This Checklist explains how to prepare the "Detailed Information" document you must upload.
+The letter may be brief - just a few sentences long, as detailed information about your Proposal appears in the following document. - Detailed Information about Fellowship Program This Checklist explains how to prepare the "Detailed Information" document you must upload.

 Both documents will be uploaded on the "Documents Uploads" tab in the portal.
-See PowerPoint slide deck, slide 23.